Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Here is the procedure for performing the Schober test:

-• The patient is standing, the examiner marks thespinous process L5 by drawing a horizontal line down the patient's back (passing through the iliac crests).
+- The patient is standing, the examiner marks the L5 spinous process by drawing a horizontal line across the patient's back (passing through the iliac crests).

 A modified version of Schober's test also exists.
 This is believed to eliminate misidentification of the lumbosacral junction (L5), and helps ensure that the entire lumbar spine has been considered.
 To do this, the test is evaluated as follows: